 RT-200 (Urocortin 2 gene transfer)

-RT-200 for type 2 diabetes is a first-of-its-kind IV-injected, single-dose investigational paracrine gene therapy designed to provide substantially improved, sustained outcomes in type 2 diabetes patients by normalizing blood glucose, supported by:
+RT-200 for type 2 diabetes is a first-of-its-kind IV-injected, single-dose investigational gene transfer of peptides with beneficial paracrine activity is designed to provide substantially improved, sustained outcomes in type 2 diabetes patients by normalizing blood glucose, supported by:

 - Increased insulin sensitivity and glucose disposal

 - Reduction in fatty infiltration of the liver

 RT-200 possesses advantages over current diabetes medications: It is insulin-sensitizing, circumvents the need for daily insulin injections, and reduces weight gain and fatty infiltration of the liver.

 RT-200 delivers a therapeutic gene – urocortin 2 – using a single intravenous injection, a common procedure that can be administered by medical professionals in any doctor’s office.
 The technology has been shown to safely and efficiently deliver the urocortin 2 gene therapy in mice.
 The human gene encoding urocortin 2 is delivered via an adeno-associated virus (AAV) that is able to enter cells – primarily in the liver – but cannot reproduce itself.